imariyad/LogRegSys/README.md

 # LogRegSys
-A simple Login And Registration System Using Bootstrap Frework.
+A simple Login And Registration System Using Bootstrap Framework.